SECtim/draft-wuertele-oauth-security-topics-update/draft-wuertele-oauth-security-topics-update.md

 - CIBA Backchannel Authentication Endpoint (see {{OpenID.CIBA}})
 - Device Authorization Endpoint (see {{?RFC8628}})

-Note that this list of examples may not be exhaustive.
-Hence, any client that is willing to authenticate at any endpoint other than the token endpoint SHOULD employ countermeasures as described in
+Note that this list of examples is not exhaustive.
+Hence, any client that might authenticate at any endpoint other than the token endpoint SHOULD employ countermeasures as described in
 {{AudienceInjectionCountermeasures}}.

 #### Affected Client Authentication Methods {#AudienceInjectionAuthNMethods}